FerrielMelarpis/hephaestus/README.md

 - To access the app, go to http://127.0.0.1:3000/auth/github/.
 This will redirect you to Github.com and you will need to authorize the app to get some public info from you.
 - Once the app is authorized, it should redirect you to http://127.0.0.1:3000/bots/ page.

+## Github Oauth Apps
+- You can also create a github oauth app and update the .env files for this project.
+Just head over to https://github.com/settings/developers to create one.
+Make sure to copy the client secret as Github will not show it again.

 ## License

 [MIT license](LICENSE).